okta/terraform-provider-oktapam/docs/resources/project_group.md

 page_title: "oktapam_project_group Resource - terraform-provider-oktapam"
 subcategory: ""
 description: |-
-  Assigns an ASA Group to a Project and configures how that group is created on servers.
+  Assigns an Group to a Project and configures how that group is created on servers.
 For details, see Groups https://help.okta.com/asa/en-us/Content/Topics/Adv_Server_Access/docs/setup/groups.htm.
 ---

 # oktapam_project_group (Resource)

-Assigns an ASA Group to a Project and configures how that group is created on servers.
+Assigns an Group to a Project and configures how that group is created on servers.
 For details, see [Groups](https://help.okta.com/asa/en-us/Content/Topics/Adv_Server_Access/docs/setup/groups.htm).